| Previous Page | Next Page | Index

 10 Aug 1801 departed Spithead for Plymouth.

-12 Aug 1801 arrived Plymouth Sound from the Baltic, last from Portsmouth to refit.
+12 Aug 1801 arrived Plymouth Sound, the Goliath, Capt Essington, from the Baltic, last from Portsmouth, to refit.

-21 Aug 1801 last evening hove in sight off Plymouth Sound, at 8 P.M. the Dreadnought, with 5 sail of the line, and lay to till dark.
+21 Aug 1801 last evening hove in sight off Plymouth Sound, at 8 P.M. the Dreadnought, with the St George, Zealous, Ramillies, Vanguard, and Powerful, and lay to till dark.

 21 Aug 1801 last evening stood in off Plymouth Sound the Zealous, hoisted a Dutch ensign, reversed, and fired three guns to leeward, as a signal for the Goliath to join the squadron from Cawsand Bay ; she immediately warped out to the bite of the bay, and this morning at day-break, the whole squadron made sail to the westward, with a fine wind at E. S. E. blowing fresh.